Regge trajectory relation for the universal description of the heavy-heavy systems: diquarks, mesons, baryons and tetraquarks: Conclusions

-We employ a newly proposed nonlinear {\rt} relation $M=m_R+c_{fx}c_{x}c_c(x+c_{0x})^{2/3}$ $(x=l,\,n_r)$ or $(M-m_R)^2=\alpha_x(x+c_{0x})^{4/3}$ to fit the {\rts} for the fully heavy mesons, the baryons composed of one heavy quark and one heavy diquark and the tetraquarks consisting of two heavy clusters.
+We employ the nonlinear {\rt} relation $M=m_R+\beta_x(x+c_{0x})^{2/3}$ $(x=l,\,n_r)$ to fit the {\rts} for the doubly heavy diquarks, the fully heavy mesons, the baryons composed of one heavy quark and one doubly heavy diquark and the tetraquarks consisting of two heavy clusters.
 The fitted results illustrate the universal description of these heavy-heavy systems.
-The {\rt} relation is expected to be universal for other multiquarks made up of two heavy clusters.
+The {\rt} relation is expected to be applied to other multiquarks made up of two heavy clusters.

-The parameters $c_{fn_r}$ and $c_{fl}$ vary with different {\rts}.
-However, the fitted values are all close to 1.
-As $c_{fn_r}=c_{fl}=1$, the universal relation has only one free parameter $c_{0x}$ for one {\rt} which can be fitted by one point on the given {\rt}.
+The universality embodies not only the universal behavior $M{\sim}x^{2/3}$ but also the universal parameters.
+The parameters $c_{fn_r}$ and $c_{fl}$ vary with different heavy-heavy systems and the values of them are all close to 1.
+As $c_{fn_r}$ and $c_{fl}$ are determined, the universal relation has only one free parameter $c_{0x}$ for one {\rt} which can be fitted by one point on the given {\rt}.
 Therefore, the universal relation can estimate all other states on a {\rt} only if one point is known.

-As all parameters except $c_{0x}$ are set universally, the fitted results for the $J/\psi(1S)$ and $\Upsilon(1S)$ agree well with the experimental data.
-It is expected that the predicted results of other heavy-heavy systems are reliable, too.
-The crude estimates of the radially and orbitally excited states of $J/\psi(1S)$, $\Upsilon(1S)$, the $\Omega_{ccb}$ $(3/2)^+$ state and the tetraquark ${cc\bar{c}\bar{c}}$ $2^{++}$ state are presented.
+There is an inequality $\beta_{n_r}>\beta_{l}$ and it holds for all the disussed heavy-heavy systems.
+In addition, the expression of $\beta_x$ [Eq. (\ref{parabm})] explains its variation with change of the constituents' masses.